UkiDLucas/UkiDLucas/README.md

+cat README.md | pandoc --from markdown  --toc -s  --to markdown -

 ## About myself

 As the **Software, Firmware, and System Engineering director**, I work on LiDAR technology for Advanced Driver Assistance Systems (ADAS) in the **Autonomous Vehicle** industry.